 A three-semester sequence in generalist social work practice.
 All three courses concentrate on the knowledge, values and interpersonal skills necessary for beginning social work practice.
-Social Work Generalist Practice I (343) introduces the student to theory and interventions related to work with individuals and families.
+Social Work Generalist Practice I (343) introduces the student to theory and interventions related to work with individuals and families with an emphasis on interviewing methods.
 Social Work Generalist Practice II (344) concentrates on theories and interventions which apply to groups.
 Students learn and practice skills in leading and facilitating groups.
 Social Work Generalist Practice III (345) emphasizes social action and intervention with larger systems such as communities.
-Students working in small groups develop community oriented projects.
+Students working in small groups develop community oriented projects and learn grant writing skills to fund community service programs.
 Social Work Generalist Practice I (343) and Social Work Generalist Practice II (344) to be taken the fall and spring of the junior year; Social Work Generalist Practice III (345) to be taken the fall of the senior year.
 Prerequisite: admission to the major.

 347 American Social Policy.
 (4)

-Explores our country's social and child welfare systems, with relevance to policies and programs of interest to social work practitioners.
+Explores the social and child welfare systems of the United States and other countries, with relevance to policies and programs of interest to social work practitioners.
 Particular focus on women and children in poverty using a feminist perspective to examine policies relevant to these populations.
 Emphases include adequacy, effectiveness, and consequences of policies and programs.
 Prerequisite: junior-senior standing or permission of instructor.
 Fall.

 349 Junior Field Practicum.
 (4)